-- translate a method into a sequence of reproducible data-action-models (in the ArcGIS Model-Builder), with a high degree of automation, which allows for easy implementation of scenarios;
+- translate project components and steps into a sequence of reproducible data-action-models with a high degree of automation;

-- appraise the degree of importance of each dataset in relationship to the proposed project goals;
+- appraise the degree of importance of datasets in relation to the project requirements

 - the students will implement these project levels during the course.
-At the end of the course all levels are filled in to construct a reproducible application.
+At the end of the course, all levels are filled in to construct a reproducible and repeatable application;

-- students follow lectures, study web-based materials and work on a proposed project case.
+- students follow lectures, study online course materials and work on a proposed project case.
 The hands-on work is done in student pairs.

 The final mark for this course contains of two parts:

 - project assignment (60%).
 Students are given a case study that requests a number of spatial datasets as project end products.
 The application to produce these products is the main results of this examination part.
-Special attention is given to how the data and models are translated into this application.
-The spatial end products must be shown in a digital map.
+Special attention is given to how the data and models are translated into this application following the objectives of the learning outcomes.
+The spatial end products must be shown in a map;